gnkarn/Sonoff-Tasmota-5.10.0/README.md

+This version was modified , for carrier HVAC ( please referr to the hvac brach , on the sonoff-tasmota repo .

 ## Sonoff-Tasmota
 Provide ESP8266 based Sonoff by [iTead Studio](https://www.itead.cc/) and ElectroDragon IoT Relay with Serial, Web and MQTT control allowing 'Over the Air' or OTA firmware updates using Arduino IDE.